burespe1/semantic-dictionary/drafts/DR_EU_2024-490/trip-plan-computation_estimated-travel-times.md

 ---
-id: trip-plan-computation_band-by--transport-modes
+id: trip-plan-computation_estimated-travel-times
-label: band by transport mode_combination of transport modes
+label: estimated travel times by day type and time-band by transport mode/combination of transport modes
 definition: the minimum set of information required for calculating the estimated travel times by transport mode or even combination of transport modes considering recurring conditions at/in specific time bands and day types.
 category: Level of service 3
 language: en